Fosinopril and Hydrochlorothiazide

 Angioedema, including laryngeal edema, can occur with treatment with ACE inhibitors, especially following the first dose.
 A patient receiving fosinopril sodium and hydrochlorothiazide should be told to report immediately any signs or symptoms suggesting angioedema (swelling of face, eyes, lips, or tongue, or difficulty in breathing) and to take no more drug until after consulting with the prescribing physician.

-Female patients of childbearing age should be told about the consequences of second and third trimester exposure to ACE inhibitors, and they should also be told that these consequences do not appear to have resulted from intrauterine ACE inhibitor exposure that has been limited to the first trimester.
-These patients should be asked to report pregnancies to their physicians as soon as possible.
+Female patients of childbearing age should be told about the consequences of exposure to Fosinopril and Hydrochlorothiazide during pregnancy.
+Discuss treatment options with women planning to become pregnant.
+Patients should be asked to report pregnancies to their physicians as soon as possible.

 A patient receiving fosinopril sodium and hydrochlorothiazide tablets should be cautioned that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
 The patients should be told that if syncope occurs, fosinopril sodium and hydrochlorothiazide should be discontinued until the physician has been consulted.